 Our Manager is responsible for administering our business activities and day-to-day operations and, pursuant to a services agreement between our Manager and Ellington, relies on the resources of Ellington to support our operations.
-See "Certain Relationships and Related Party Transactions-Services Agreement" for a description of the terms of the services agreement between our Manager and Ellington.
+See "Certain Relationships and Related Party Transactions- Services Agreement" for a description of the terms of the services agreement between our Manager and Ellington.
 Ellington has established portfolio management resources for each of our targeted asset classes and an established infrastructure supporting those resources.
+Ellington has extensive experience in buying, selling, analyzing and structuring fixed income securities throughout various market cycles, including the severe economic downturn that began in 2007.
+Although economic conditions continue to improve, the asset classes that we are targeting are sensitive to economic downturns and adverse conditions in the mortgage and residential markets may affect our portfolio.
+See "Risk Factors-Risks Related To Our Business-Difficult conditions in the mortgage and residential real estate markets as well as general market concerns may adversely affect the value of the assets in which we invest and these conditions may persist for the foreseeable future."
 Through our relationship with our Manager, we benefit from Ellington's highly analytical investment processes, broad-based deal flow, extensive relationships in the financial community, financial and capital structuring skills, investment surveillance capabilities and operational expertise.
-Ellington's analytic approach to the investment process involves collection of substantial amounts of data regarding historical performance of RMBS collateral and RMBS market transactions and other mortgage-and real estate-related assets.
+Ellington's analytic approach to the investment process involves collection of substantial amounts of data regarding historical performance of RMBS collateral and RMBS market transactions and other mortgage- and real estate-related assets.
 Ellington analyzes this data to identify possible trends and develops financial models used to support the investment and risk management process.
 In addition, throughout Ellington's 17-year history of investing in RMBS and related derivatives, it has developed strong relationships with a wide range of dealers and other market participants that provide Ellington access to a broad range of trading opportunities and market information.
 In addition, our Manager provides us with access to a wide variety of asset acquisition and disposition opportunities and information that assist us in making asset management decisions across our targeted asset classes, which we believe provides us with a significant competitive advantage.
 We also benefit from Ellington's finance, accounting, operational, legal, compliance and administrative functions.